Tense for Class 7

 • FAQs

-• What are Tense?
+• What are Tenses?

 In our day-to-day life, we talk about our past, present and future.
 This is accomplished by using the verb "tenses" denoting time—past, present, and future.